hweebie/logistics-data-dashboard/README.md

 ## 31 Jul 2023

 1. Create readme
 2. Basic website layout using mantine
 3. Build Shipper and business review pages
 4. Add routes
 5. Add shipper-specific routes
 6. Set up trips data in airtable
 7. Fetch trips data of shipper and display in shipper biz dashboard
 8. Show trips data in table

 ## 1 Aug 2023

 1. Use fetch method to retrieve data
 2. Add lifting state
 3. Add charts
 4. Build isOnTime logic
 5. Use chart.js for charts
 6. Charts improvements - seed more dummy data, set range to 5 days
 7. Table improvements - use Mantine datatable, add pagination

 MVP Complete

 ## 2 Aug 2023

 1. Move API url and key to env
-2. Add search functionality to table
+2. Format statuses in trips table
 3. Daily Delivery Chart: Update Y-axis to show only integers
+4. Add search functionality to table
-4. Format statuses in trips table
+5. Add date filter to trips table
+6. Change recordId to clientReference

 ## Next steps

 Debug issues

-- Table: filter by actual delivery date
 - Table: Add sort by dates
-- Table: User should be able to search entire dataset, not just within the page
 - Chart: X-axis should have specific date intervals, even if there are no data points for some dates

 Stretch goals